 NHL is the seventh most common cancer affecting adults in the United States.
 The incidence of NHL in the United States nearly doubled between 1975 and 2013, and more than 72,000 new cases were estimated to be diagnosed in 2016.

-Common signs and symptoms of NHL include swelling of the The watery fluid in the lymph system that contains white blood cells (lymphocytes). nodes (which is often but not always painless), fever, night sweats, unexplained weight loss, and lack of energy.
+Common signs and symptoms of NHL include swelling of the lymph nodes (which is often but not always painless), fever, night sweats, unexplained weight loss, and lack of energy.

 Classifications of NHL

 NHL is broadly categorized into two groups: B-cell lymphomas and natural killer (NK)/T-cell lymphomas.
-The three most common types of NHL in the U.S. are diffuse large B-cell lymphoma (22%), chronic lymphocytic Disease generally characterized by the overproduction of abnormal or immature white blood cells that circulate or are present in the blood./small lymphocytic lymphoma (18%), and follicular lymphoma (11%).
+The three most common types of NHL in the U.S. are diffuse large B-cell lymphoma (22%), chronic lymphocytic leukemia/small lymphocytic lymphoma (18%), and follicular lymphoma (11%).

 - B-cell lymphomas develop from abnormal B-cells and account for about 85 percent of all NHLs.

 - NK/T-cell lymphomas develop from abnormal T-cells or NK cells and account for about 15 percent of all NHLs.

 NHL types are also classified as either indolent (slow-growing) or aggressive (fast-growing).